 Review Process

-When all comments have been addressed, the permit will be issued and red-lines will be uploaded to the permit portal.
-The general contractor will be responsible for printing the full sized, red-line plans that must be kept onsite at all times.
+After all the comments have been addressed and the contractors have confirmed, we will issue the permit.
+Red lines will be uploaded to the permit portal.
+The general contractor will be responsible for printing the full-sized, red-line plans and keeping them on-site at all times.

 Inspection Process

-- Inspections must be requested before 4 p.m. for next business day.
+• Inspections must be requested before 4 p.m. for the next business day.

 Certificate of Occupancy